 On February 1, 2022, the Commission approved funding to support the child care industry by authorizing Boards to identify staff members or hire new staff members to focus on child care business outreach and support.
 Boards may use this child care industry support funding to expand business services resources that target business outreach support to the child care industry.
-As of September 2023, nearly \$10 million has been allocated to the 26 Boards that applied for this funding.
+As of April 2024, nearly \$10 million was allocated among the 26 Boards that applied for this funding.

-Child Care Expansion Initiative (CCEI)
+• Child Care Expansion Initiative (CCEI)

-The CCEI offers start-up funding to help expand the availability of child care in areas of the state that lack sufficient supply (child care deserts); for programs opening or expanding in partnership with a local employer; and, to expand the availability of infant care around the state.

-The Application period ended 11/22/23.
-As of November 30, 2023, TWC has awarded over \$183 million to 902 providers to open 50,537 new child care seats proposed, including 16,241 new infant seats.
-130 providers expanded in child care deserts; 260 providers increased infant capacity only, and 512 providers expanded in partnership with one or more employer.
-By September 30, 2023, TWC had awarded 394 start-up awards totaling \$82.5 million.
-TWC also awarded \$47.7 million in Initial Operating awards to 402 providers for capacity expansion through this initiative.
-The latest information on the funding awarded by category and the proposed increase in slots is available: https://www.twc.texas.gov/programs/child-care/stimulus-resources.
+The CCEI offered start-up funding to help expand the availability of child care in areas of the state that lack sufficient supply (child care deserts); for programs opening or expanding in partnership with a local employer; and, to expand the availability of infant care around the state.
+This project ended June 2024.
+TWC awarded over \$173 million to 1,068 providers to open 53,098 new child care seats proposed, including 14,670 new infant seats.
+128 providers expanded in child care deserts; 260 providers increased infant capacity only, and 680 providers expanded in partnership with one or more employer.
+By June 2024, TWC had awarded 603 start-up awards totaling \$59.5 million.
+TWC also awarded \$113.4 million in Initial Operating awards to 831 providers for capacity expansion through this initiative.
+The final on the funding awarded by category and the proposed increase in slots is available: